modernmt/modernmt/INSTALL.md

 sudo apt-get install g++
 sudo apt-get install libsnappy-dev zlib1g-dev libbz2-dev libboost-all-dev libsparsehash-dev cmake openjdk-8-jdk git maven
 ```

+## CUDA drivers (only for neural engine)
+In order to create and run MMT Neural MT engine, you have to install CUDA 8.0 drivers on your machine; you can find the procedure on the NVIDIA website: [NVIDIA CUDA Installation Guide for Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4VZnqTJ2A)

+Optionally, you can also install the **CUDNN 6.0** drivers in order to speed-up the deep-neural network computation.
+You can follow the steps described in this guide: [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).

 ## Install MMT